michaelsbradleyjr/vps-setup/README.md

     $ vim .ssh/authorized_keys
     ...

-At this point I copy/paste the public key/s from the machine/s I'll be using to access the new VPS via ssh.
+At this point I will copy/paste the *public* key/s from the machine/s I'll be using to access the new VPS via ssh.

 If I'll be connecting from the VPS to other machines, I can do:

     $ ssh-keygen -b 4096 -t rsa
+    ...

+I may or may not leave the "passphrase" blank, depending on my current level of paranoia.

 Now I should have `id_rsa.pub` and `id_rsa` files under `~/.ssh`.

 # Lock down sshd

+My philosophy is that sshd on a single-tenant box should be locked down very tightly.
+As necessary, the configuration can then be relaxed.

 ## Modify the server config file